JamieTaylor94/mentoring.solid.single-responsibility-principle/README.md

 ## Practical

-A software engineer working for the government has thrown together a simple console application for Boris & friends to sign up to this years Christmas party.
-Unfortunately this employee is off sick and having to self-isolate after getting a bit too close and personal with Matt Nobcock.
+A software engineer working for the government has thrown together a simple console application for Boris & friends to sign up to this year’s Christmas party.
+Unfortunately, this employee is off sick and having to self-isolate after getting a bit too close and personal with Matt Nobcock.

 Here are the requirements: